Anonymousnism/ANON-TOOLSHACK/README.md

 It only demonstrates "how phishing works". <b>You shall not misuse the information to gain unauthorized access to someones social media</b>.
 However you may try out this at your own risk.</i>
 <hr>
 ## Features

-- Latest and updated login pages.
-- Beginners friendly
-- Multiple tunneling options
-  - Localhost
-  - Cloudflared
+- IP TRACER
-  - LocalXpose
+- IP CHECKER
-- Mask URL support
+- DDOS
-- Docker support
+- DATABASE CRACKING

 ##